I'm a researcher specializing in quantitative analysis of digital behavior change interventions (e.g., eHealth, mHealth).

-See my About Me page for more information and my CV
+See my About Me page for more information and my CV.

 Fluctuations in mHealth engagement following receipt of goal-discrepant feedback messages